change-hi/change-hi.github.io/morea/scientific-software-basics/reading-ssb-mana.md

 Authenticate with MFA/DUO via your preferred method.

-You should see the Mana Open OnDemand start page:
+You should see the Koa Open OnDemand start page:

-{% include figure.html url="" max-width="100%" file="/morea/scientific-software-basics/fig/mana_ood.png" alt="Node anatomy" caption="" %}
+{% include figure.html url="" max-width="100%" file="/morea/scientific-software-basics/fig/koa_ood.png" alt="Node anatomy" caption="" %}

 ## Launch an interactive session on a compute node